 Human diseases are extremely complex.
-To address scientific challenges in this context, therefore, we leverage the power of cutting-edge tools from several scientific disciplines, including psychology, neuroscience, immunology, molecular biology, genetics, and genomics.
-We accomplish this employing a team science approach to the work we do.
-We have in-house expertise in several areas, but we also proudly partner with investigators from across UCLA and around the world to help solve our most important and pressing problems in the health sciences.
+To address scientific and healthcare challenges in this context, we leverage the power of cutting-edge tools from several disciplines, including psychology, public health, neuroscience, immunology, molecular biology, genetics, and genomics.
+We accomplish by this employing a team science approach to the work we do.
+We have in-house expertise in several areas, but we also proudly partner with investigators and organizations from across UCLA and around the world to help solve our most important and pressing problems in healthcare and the health sciences.
 In short, we believe we can accomplish much more by working together than by working alone.

 Current Overarching Scientific Foci

 - State-of-the-art, digitally driven approaches for assessing life stress and promoting high value healthcare

 - Scalable strategies for identifying “toxic stress” in primary care